These FAQs were reviewed and updated in November.

 Teachers, nursery and school staff can now be tested for Covid-19 on demand if they are concerned they have been at risk from infection, even if they show no symptoms.
 The step has been taken to provide additional reassurance to teachers, nursery and other staff as children and young people return to the classroom and to early learning.

-The details of the science for education settings can be on the Scottish Government's Coronavirus (COVID-19): schools, early learning and childcare settings - scientific evidence web page.
+The details of the science for education settings can be seen on the Scottish Government's web page Coronavirus (COVID-19): schools, early learning and childcare settings - scientific evidence.

 The top priority for the NASUWT is to protect members’ health, safety and welfare.
 There is a requirement for the employer to assess the risk of Covid-19 in relation to BME staff.